 Follow these tips to minimise your risk of injury

-- Talk to your doctor before starting your regime.
+- If you have any existing injuries, speak with your doctor before starting your regime.

 - Focus on the breathing.